OpenAddressesUK/theodolite/app/views/static/blog/_posts/2015-03-31-better-addresses-new-addresses.md

 If you need help with loading new addresses, or simply want people to know that new addresses in your area are now being published as open data, then let us know on our [forums](https://github.com/OpenAddressesUK/forum).

+Our platform will  publish the address within days, rather than the months that the legacy processes can take.

 The new addresses will be published through our linked data (URLs), through our web services ([APIs](https://alpha.openaddressesuk.org/about/apidocu)), or from the bulk [download](https://alpha.openaddressesuk.org/data).

-Our platform will  publish the address within days, rather than the months that the legacy processes take.
 Anyone can use the data to discover new addresses and provide them with the services that the people who live and work there want and need.

 #### “It’s what our residents need”

 Finally, this blogpost is titled “it’s what our residents need”.

-This is  simply part of a quote from an address management department we spoke to at a local authority.
+This is  simply part of a quote from an address management department at a local authority we spoke to.
 We think it’s worth putting the quote in full:

 > “The more people and services that know addresses faster the better.
 It’s what our residents need.
 Can you let us know when we can start sending you our addresses?”